Thanduriel/NaReTi/README.md

 # NaReTi
 A script compiler that produces native code in runtime.

-## features
+## currently working features
-* compiles int and float arithmetic
+* int and float arithmetic
 * custom types/ structs
 * local and global variables
-* calling native functions inside the script
+* calling native functions inside a script
 * calling script functions from outside
-* working examples are found in /scripts/
 * some optimization: inlining, var/return substitution
+* generic types

+Working examples can found in /scripts/.

 ## dependencies